SB2318/90-90-Challenge/README.md

 ## In the meantime, feel free to explore some of the articles and channels I follow and enjoy (If you know, you know).
 They offer great content and may provide you with inspiration while you wait!

-In the meantime, feel free to explore some of the articles and channels I follow and enjoy.
-They offer great content and may provide you with inspiration while we wait!
 ## :༗ About the 90-90 Challenge ༗:

 The 90-90 challenge is a personal development challenge where the goal is to dedicate 90 days to learning and mastering a specific skill or subject.
 It involves consistent practice and improvement over the course of 90 days.
 The challenge aims to foster discipline, dedication, and skill development within a specific timeframe.